cis-resveratrol (RESVERATROL) Overview Information

 cis-resveratrol (RESVERATROL) Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: Resveratrol is LIKELY SAFE when used in amounts found in some foods, but during pregnancy and breast-feeding, the source of resveratrol is important.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Resveratrol is LIKELY SAFE when used in amounts found in some foods.
+However, during pregnancy and breast-feeding, the source of resveratrol is important.
 Resveratrol is found in grape skins, grape juice, wine, and other food sources.
-But wine should not be used as a source of resveratrol during pregnancy and breast-feeding.
+Wine should not be used as a source of resveratrol during pregnancy and breast-feeding.

 Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Resveratrol might act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don’t use resveratrol.